vasilakisfil/Introspected-REST/README.md

 * Reach a concencus on linking
 * Reach a concencus on denoting linked/semantic data
 * Reach a concencus on document structure (root element, meta attributes which should appear in the simple response as well etc)
-Each of those could be a separate media type
+Each of those could be a separate Media Type

 So we keep 80% of the REST constraints and while we understand the benefits of other 20% we switch it with an on-demand alternative that makes the final thing more flexible and powerful while keeping the final data simple.